Jet-Security-Team/DevSecOps-Assessment-Framework-ENG/README.md

 Not all of our work on DAF is publicly available.
 However, we believe that the main part of the framework should remain public, specifically:

 - DAF general overview (DAF map);
+- DAF practices and requirements - description of *Technology* and *Process* models, including domains, subdomains, and practices, as well as mapping of these practices to other widely known frameworks (BSIMM, SAMM, DSOM, etc.);
 - DAF assesment outcomes;
-- DAF maturity pyramid;
+- DAF maturity pyramid.
-- DAF practices and requirements - description of *Technology* and *Process* models, including domains, subdomains, and practices, as well as mapping of these practices to other widely known frameworks (BSIMM, SAMM, DSOM, etc.).

 **All of this will remain publicly available forever.**